Faster Gr\"obner bases for Lie derivatives of ODE systems via monomial orderings: Main result

 \subsection{The {monomial ordering.}}

-{The monomial ordering we propose compares two monomials first by their weights (we describe the weight assignment below) and then breaks ties by \emph{differential rev-lex ordering}, that is, using reverse-lexicographic ordering in which variables are first compared with respect to their derivative order (and then any ordering could be used, we used reverse alphabetical order).}
+{The monomial ordering we propose compares two monomials first by their weights (we describe the weight assignment below) and then breaks ties by the reverse-lexicographic ordering in which the variables are first compared with respect to their derivative order{ , e.g., $x< \dot x< \ddot x <\ldots$} (and then any ordering could be used, we used reverse alphabetical order, e.g., $\dot z > x > z$}).

-{Now we describe the key component of our monomial ordering, the \emph{weight assignment}.} Given a system~\eqref{eq:ode}, one can define \emph{the Lie derivative} $\mathcal{L}(h)$ of a function $h\in \mathbb{C}(\mathbf{x}, \boldsymbol{\mu}, \mathbf{u}, \mathbf{u}', \ldots)$ with respect to the system by
+Now we describe the key component of our monomial ordering, the \emph{weight assignment}.
+Given a system~\eqref{eq:ode}, one can define \emph{the Lie derivative} $\mathcal{L}(h)$ of a function $h\in \mathbb{C}(\mathbf{x}, \boldsymbol{\mu}, \mathbf{u}, \mathbf{u}', \ldots)$ with respect to the system by